louise-hayes/web-scraper-mongoose/README.md

 mongoose
 request
 cheerio
+axios
 body-parser

 #to start
-run npm start
+Need to start mongod and mongo as per below DB section DB is created from app if does not exist npm start

 #db:Name webscrapermongoose
-Uses mongo db via mongoose
+Uses mongo db and mongoose
-to start db run mongo demon in terminal/bash:> mongod then in alternative terminal session run mongo
+Startdb: run mongo demon in a terminal session/bash session: mongod then in alternative terminal session run mongo
 You can also access via Robo 3T noSql DB GUI

-Remove DB: from mongo bash session: use webscrapermongoose; db.dropDatabase();
+#To Remove DB: from mongo bash session:
+use webscrapermongoose;
+db.dropDatabase();
 DB is created auto on app start, from server.js command mongoose.connect("mongodb://localhost/webscrapermongoose");

 #Collections:
-Article:
+Scrape: (scraped articles)
 title
 link

+Article: (saved articles)
+title
+link
+notes (array of note id's associalted with this article)

 Note:
 title